o3de/o3de.org/content/docs/user-guide/features/gems/reference/virtualgamepad.md

 ![\[Input Channel selection for the VirtualGamepadButton\]](/images/user-guide/gems/gems-system-gem-virtualgamepad-2.png)

-For more information about input in Lumberyard, see [Input in Amazon Lumberyard](/docs/user-guide/features/interactivity/input/input-intro.md)\.
+For more information about input in Lumberyard, see [Input in Open 3D Engine](/docs/user-guide/features/interactivity/input/input-intro.md)\.

 To modify the list of available virtual gamepad input channels, use the Project Configurator to edit the virtual gamepad's system component \.
 For more information, see [Configuring Advanced Settings](/docs/userguide/configurator/advanced.md)\.